 Final version submitted as a high res image/PDF of your completed Business Model Canvas Poster or completed digitally using a tool such as Canvanizer

 - Must not exceed 3 minutes in length

 Part One: 3-Page Concept Summary

 - To be submitted in word document or JPEG format

 - A 2 minute explanation of the Business Model Canvas can be viewed here

-The Wilson Catalyst Centre is able to provide you with large print-out of the Business Model Canvas, space for your group to work, & feedback as you refine your submission.
+The Wilson Centre is able to provide you with large print-out of the Business Model Canvas, space for your group to work, & feedback as you refine your submission.
 Please consider attending one of the Centre’s Focus Lab sessions, or dropping in to work during regular business hours to begin this process (details).